 Guide students through course selection and registration as well as assisting in any course substitutions and petitions

 Provide information regarding program/course criteria

 Provide referrals for academic support services for students

-Working with the International Student Services office in regards to processing of records and granting advanced standing to our international student population.
+Working with the International Student Services office in regard to processing of records and granting advanced standing to our international student population.
 Assist in pre-registration for our new international students.

 Academic and extracurricular and career opportunities for students in addition to their degrees

-Provide and communicate commencement information as well as periodically volunteer to assist with the event in regards to check-in, lining up and grooming, and working with student/faculty marshals
+Provide and communicate commencement information as well as periodically volunteer to assist with the event in regard to check-in, lining up and grooming, and working with student/faculty marshals

 Provide information on Add/Drop procedures, consequences, and deadlines

 Track and provide information on course pre-requisite information